manojbaishya/dojo.net/README.md

 🎯 Platforms to Practice:
 - LeetCode: Sort by difficulty or tags (arrays, DP). and contests
-- HackerRank: For warm-ups and hirimg contests.
+- HackerRank: For warm-ups and hiring contests.

 ✅ Master Core Algorithms and Data Structures (WEEKS 13-16)